dhanishgajjar/personal-website-v2/content/uses.md

 ---
-title: 'Uses'
+title: "Uses"
 menu:
   mainmenu:
-    title: 'My complete setup and all the other stuff that I use'
+    title: "My complete setup and all the other stuff that I use"
     weight: 05
 description: "Setup, Devices, Desk, IDE, tools, and other stuff I use"
 ---

 ### Shoes

 ![New Balance 520 v7](/new-balance-520-v2.png)